What halcyon days, the August 2019 bank holiday weekend.

 Checkerbloom and Devil’s-bit are troweled in dripping, mossy, magic gravel,

-The ignored landlord feels the soft increasing pattering.
+The ignored landlord feels the soft increasing pattering

-Drops on short cropped, thinning hair.
+Of drops, on short cropped, thinning hair.

-The hat is grabbed again, and now
+The hat is grabbed once more, and now

 Lost amidst the grey.
 Excited wheeling hordes appear.